citta-lab/node/README.md

 Similarly if we make use of in build `__dirname` it will print the absolute path to the current directory.

 ##### 3.4 File Access
-`fs` node package can be used to read and write from the file. we make use of synchronous process `readFileSync` and parsed `args` from minimist package.
+`fs` node package can be used to read and write from the file. we make use of synchronous process `readFileSync` or asynchronous prcess `readFile` and parsed `args` from minimist package.

+3.4.1 Synchronous File Processing:
 ```javascript
 // fileName: processFile.js
 var fs = require('fs');

 var file_args = require("minimist")(process.argv.slice(2), {string: ["file"]});
 const filepath = path.resolve(file_args.file);

 function processFile(filepath){
     var content = fs.readFileSync(filepath);
     process.stdout.write(content); // string buffer to print the data